momokiss/BAIDU_WEB/README.md

 An on-chain operation that represents a bet of a certain amount of tez on one of an Event’s outcomes.

 ### Liquidity Providing
-An on-chain operation that represents adding of a certain amount of tokens to the Event as a l
+An on-chain operation that represents adding of a certain amount of tokens to the Event as a liquidity.

+### Submissions (Total Value Locked)
+Liquidity + Bets.
+Submissions consist of provided liquidity and bet